-ISOTHIAZOLINONES, MIXED The following information refers to contact allergens as a group and may not be specific to this product.
-Contact allergies quickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
+ISOTHIAZOLINONES, MIXED Contact allergies quickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
 The pathogenesis of contact eczema involves a cell-mediated (T lymphocytes) immune reaction of the delayed type.
 Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immune reactions.
 In light of potential adverse effects, and to ensure a harmonised risk assessment and management, the EU regulatory framework for biocides has been established with the objective of ensuring a high level of protection of human and animal health and the environment.
 To this aim, it is required that risk assessment of biocidal products is carried out before they can be placed on the market.
-A central element in the risk assessment of the biocidal products are the utilization instructions that defines the dosage, application method and amount of applications and thus the exposure of humans and the environment to the biocidal ubstance.
+A central element in the risk assessment of the biocidal products are the utilization instructions that defines the dosage, application method and amount of applications and thus the exposure of humans and the environment to the biocidal substance.
 Humans may be exposed to biocidal products in different ways in both occupational and domestic settings.
 Many biocidal products are intended for industrial sectors or professional uses only, whereas other biocidal products are commonly available for private use by non-professional users.
 No significant acute toxicological data identified in literature search.
 Formaldehyde generators (releasers) are often used as preservatives.
-The maximum authorised concentration of free formaldehyde releasing preservatives ensures that the level of free formaldehyde where the concentration exceeds 0.05%.
+The maximum authorised concentration of free formaldehyde is 0.2% and must be labelled with the warning sign "contains formaldehyde" where the concentration exceeds 0.05%.
 The use of formaldehyde-releasing preservatives ensures that the level of free formaldehyde is a concern that formaldehyde generators can produce amines capable of causing cancers (nitrosamines) when used in formulations containing amines.
-The material may cause skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production SODIUM LAURYL SULFATE & ISOTHIAZOLINONES, MIXED Asthma-like symptoms may continue for months or even years after exposure to the material ends.
-This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
-Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
-Acute Toxicity X Carcinogenicity X Skin Irritation/Corrosion × Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard ×
+The material may be irritating to the eye, with prolonged contact causing inflammation.
+Repeated or prolonged exposure to irritants may produce conjunctivitis.
+The material may cause skin irritation after prolonged or repeated exposure and SODIUM LAURYL SULFATE & ISOTHIAZOLINONES, MIXED Asthma-like symptoms may continue for months or ever known as reactive airways dysfunction syndrome (RAD criteria for diagnosing RADS include the absence of pre asthma-like symptoms within minutes to hours of a doct airflow pattern on lung function tests, moderate to sever lymphocytic inflammation, without eosinophilia.
+S) which can occur after exposure to evious airways disease in a non-atopic umented exposure to the irritant.
+Othe high levels of highly irritating compound.
+Main c individual, with sudden onset of persistent er criteria for diagnosis of RADS include a reversible Acute Toxicity × Carcinogenicity × Skin Irritation/Corrosion × Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard ×